AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2017-09-14-5-best-app-for-learning-language.md

 [Memrise](https://www.memrise.com/) not only offers languages courses but also other topics such as History, Art, Geography and more.

-Currently it offers 14 languages and it is available for both iOS and Android aswell as a Web Application.
+Currently it offers 14 languages and it is available for both iOS and Android as well as a Web Application.

 **PRO**